fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 1. What the model predicted.
 1. How the feature attribution explainer _approximates_ what the model considers to make the prediction.

 The explainer is an approximation of the model and sometimes (as in this case) also uses an approximation of the input.
-Therefore, some of the attributions that may not make much sense may be a result of these approximations, not necessarily of the behavior of the model.
+Therefore, some of the attributions that may not make much sense may be a result of these approximations, not necessarily of the model's behavior.

 ## Some results from the experiments